 A situation like this offers a chance to rethink whether it was actually a good friendship or not, and whether these are friends they want to keep.
 If your teen is trying to change themself to fit in, how can they find kids who have more in common?
 “The key to helping teens feel empowered is to reframe the situation as one where they show up how they want to, and everyone else is responding to them rather than the other way around,” Caswell says.

-Remind your teen that losing a friend is not a failure, it’s an indication that it’s time to move on.
+Remind your teen that losing friends is not a failure, it’s an indication that it’s time to move on.

 Often we assume that friendships need to last our entire lifetime, and while some do, most do not.
 Help your teen realize they had a friend for a certain amount of time, and then the dynamic changed.
 Sometimes, it’s just not the right fit for them anymore.